Classifying additive smooth Fano toric varieties: Further directions

 For all $i = n + 1, \ldots, \# \Sigma(1)$, we map $p_i$ to the set given by its support.
 For example, $(0, -1, 0, -1)$ is mapped to $\{2, 4\}$.
 The image of $\{p_i\}_{i = n + 1, \ldots, \# \Sigma(1)}$ is a hypergraph $G = (V, E)$ on the vertices $V = \{1, \ldots, n\}$ with no isolated vertices (since $\Sigma$ is complete).
 The symmetric group $\mathfrak{S}_n$ acts on fans $\Sigma$ in $N_{\QQ}$ by permuting coordinates and on hypergraphs $G = (\{1, \ldots, n\}, E)$ by permuting vertices.
 Since permutation matrices have determinant $\pm 1$, all fans $\Sigma$ in $N_{\QQ}$ in a given orbit belong to the same isomorphism class.
 On the other hand, the orbit of a hypergraph $G = (\{1, \ldots, n\}, E)$ is the underlying hypergraph $G'$ on $n$ unlabelled vertices. \end{proof}

-Proposition \ref{proposition:oeis} is inspired by the following conjecture of Ewald, although it is \emph{not} true that all additive smooth Fano toric varieties satisfy hypotheses 1. to 4. -- counterexamples may be found computationally already for $n \leq 4$.
+Proposition \ref{proposition:oeis} is inspired by the following conjecture of Ewald, although it is \emph{not} true that all additive smooth Fano toric varieties satisfy conditions 1. to 3. -- counterexamples may be found computationally already for $n \leq 4$.
+This is because, even if their corresponding smooth Fano polytopes satisfy Ewald's conjecture, the change of basis mapping the vertices to the standard basis of $N_{\mathbb{Q}}$ and vectors in the negative octant may \emph{stretch} the 1-skeletons.

 \begin{conjecture}[Ewald] Let $P \subset N_{\QQ}$ be a smooth Fano polytope of dimension $n$.
 Then, there exists $P' \subset [-1, 1]^n \subset N_{\QQ}$ such that $P \cong P'$. \end{conjecture}